RULE 11 - DISCIPLINE AND REMOVAL

-The Commission establishes and supports disciplinary rules and procedures, which will provide for the orderly conduct of personnel management and for the protection of the safety and rights of all employees.
-The Commission will provide for a proper balance of the rights of employees and the obligation of City management to employ and retain only those employees who make a positive contribution to the quality of services provided to the community.
+The Commission establishes and supports disciplinary rules and procedures, which will provide for the orderly conduct of business operations and human resources management The Commission provides for a proper balance between the rights of employees and the obligation of City management to employ and retain only those employees who make a positive contribution to the quality of services provided to the community.
+(CSC 12/15/15)

-Under the Minnesota Public Employees Labor Relations Act, employees in a recognized bargaining unit may choose to grieve the disciplinary action through their contract provisions.
+Under the Minnesota Public Employment Labor Relations Act, employees in a recognized bargaining unit may choose to grieve the disciplinary action through their labor agreement.
 In such cases, the Commission will not conduct a hearing nor enter into the process.
-Similarly, an employee who chooses to appeal a disciplinary action to the Commission waives his/her right to file a grievance through a contract.
+Similarly, an employee who chooses to appeal a disciplinary action to the Commission waives the right to file a grievance through a labor agreement.
+(CSC 12/15/15)

 A. Substandard Performance

-1. Employees who are unable or unwilling to perform their job tasks at minimum acceptable standards are subject to disciplinary procedures.
+1. Employees who fail to perform their job at minimum acceptable standards (CSC 12/15/15)

 1. Tardiness and absenteeism.